iamanoob44/iamanoob44/README.md

 ---

+Hi there!
 I'm a **Computer Science undergraduate at the National University of Singapore**, with a second major in **Mathematics**.
-Through two AI engineering internships, I've worked on locally hosted LLM applications, retrieval-augmented generation, and deployment in secure environments.
+Through my two AI engineering internships, I've worked on locally hosted LLM applications, agentic AI, retrieval-augmented generation, and deployment in secure on-prem environments.

 My focus is building practical AI systems with clear evaluation, reliable workflows, and measurable results.